acr-lfr/generate-it-typescript-server/README.md

 Add to the dev dependencies openapi-nodegen
  - run: `npm i --save-dev openapi-nodegen`

-Add the nodegen generate test rig to the package.json scripts object.
-The following will load a local swagger file api.1.0.0.yml and generate the test rig with the given git repository:
+Add the nodegen generate the server to the package.json scripts object.
+The following will load a local swagger file api.1.0.0.yml and generate the server with the given git repository:
 ```
   "scripts": {
-      "generate:nodegen:test-rig": "openapi-nodegen ./swagger/api_1.0.0.yml -t https://github.com/acrontum/openapi-nodegen-typescript-server.git",
+      "generate:nodegen": "openapi-nodegen ./swagger/api_1.0.0.yml -t https://github.com/acrontum/openapi-nodegen-typescript-server.git",
 ```